kamailio/kamailio-docs/kamailio-install-guide-git/docs/index.md

 make install-initd-debian
 ```

-Follow any instructions that may be printed by the above commad.
+Follow any instructions that may be printed by the above command.

 Then you can start/stop Kamailio using the following commands: